RafiquaFerdousi/CRUD-in-RDBMS-using-SQL/README.md

 What is CTE?
 Answer: A CTE or common table expression is an expression that contains temporary result set which is defined in a SQL statement.

+How do you copy data from one table to another table ?
+Answer:
+INSERT INTO table2 (column1, column2, column3, ...)
+SELECT column1, column2, column3, ...
+FROM table1
+WHERE condition;